Department of Social Work

 The department after attaining an independent status has presently been offering the following courses:

 (II) Masters Programme in Social Work (MSW)

-The teaching methodology comprises of class room instructions, field work, seminars, group discussion and skill development workshops.
+The teaching methodology comprises classroom instructions, fieldwork, seminars, group discussions and skill development workshops.
 The good mix of students, together with a competent and committed faculty supplemented by practitioners in the field, has given rise to lively exchanges of experiences in the seminar room.
 The synergy generated has made the learning experience a meaningful and exciting one.

 Students come to the Department of Social Work for various reasons because they are interested in professional social work, because the course offers myriad job opportunities or because they wish to contribute to community life.
 Most importantly, however, they come because they know that they are getting the education of a lifetime.

-The students are encouraged to analyse services in the rural and urban areas to inculcate organizational and leadership skills, generate sensitivity towards rural-urban community and provide an experience in group living.
+The students are encouraged to analyse services in the rural and urban areas to inculcate organizational and leadership skills, generate sensitivity towards rural-urban communities and provide an experience in group living.